 Constipation is often a consequence of low energy status.
 Everything that happens in the body requires energy, and if energy levels are low or energy availability is poor, basic functions will suffer.
 Bowel movements are no exception.
 The muscles and other tissues responsible for moving things along your digestive tract use energy.
 If you aren’t providing adequate amounts of energy, you’re depriving your tissues of the ATP they need to work best and sending your body a signal of scarcity which will only depress energy expenditure even more.

-Low carb diets in general and keto diets in particular are very good at causing inadvertent calorie reduction.
-Great for fat loss, but some people take it overboard and go too far.
+Low-carb diets in general, and keto diets in particular, are very good at causing inadvertent calorie reduction.
+It’s great for fat loss, but some people go overboard with their caloric deficit.
 I’m talking 800-1000 calories a day on top of CrossFit.
 That’s a recipe for disaster.

 Water and Mineral Loss